Amazon FBA for beginners

 Personally, I like to try and find suppliers from outside Alibaba, as nearly every seller uses Alibaba.
 I really love to find suppliers at trade shows, as you get to feel the products and talk to the manufacturer.

 I also like sourcing from countries outside of China, as I like to find really different products for my homeware brand.
-There are loads of different places to look for potential suppliers and too many to go into in one guide, but I go into trade shows in more depth here.
+There are loads of different places to look for suppliers and too many to go into in one guide, but I go into trade shows in more depth here.

-Make sure you have a clear idea of what you’re looking for before contacting potential Amazon FBA suppliers.
+Make sure you have a clear idea of what you’re looking for before contacting suppliers.
 Suppliers get a huge number of requests for information and they’re unlikely to give you the time of day unless they think you’re serious.
+It’s worth putting all your questions into an email like this:

 Hello,